Reading: Practical Part 11. Integration with a Real API: From Specification to Deployment

 • Implement applies changes through a controlled mechanism.

-• 5xx does not increase;
+• 5xx does not grow;

 • latency does not degrade;

-• rollback is described and executable.
+• the rollback is described and executable.

-Full Track: 25-Point Readiness Model
+Full Track: The 25-Point Readiness Model

-Spec — Completeness of WHY/WHAT/constraints
+Spec — completeness of WHY/WHAT/constraints

-3WHY present, WHAT vague, constraints partial
+3WHY is present, WHAT is unclear, constraints are partial

-2One of three blocks (WHY/WHAT/constraints) missing
+2One of the three blocks (WHY/WHAT/constraints) is missing

 0No specification